Blondi: Death of Blondi and other dogs

 During the course of 29 April 1945, Hitler learned of the death of his ally Benito Mussolini at the hands of Italian partisans on 28 April, and the public display of his body.
 This, along with the fact that the Soviet Red Army was closing in on his location, strengthened Hitler in his resolve not to allow himself or his wife to be captured.
 That afternoon, Hitler expressed doubts about the cyanide capsules he had received through Heinrich Himmler's SS.
 By this point, Hitler regarded Himmler as a traitor.
 To verify the capsules' contents, Hitler had SS physician Werner Haase summoned to the Führerbunker that afternoon to test one on his dog Blondi.
-A cyanide capsule was crushed in the mouth of the dog, which died as a result.
+A cyanide capsule was crushed in the mouth of the dog, who died as a result.
 Hitler was expressionless as he viewed the dog's corpse, but he became completely inconsolable.

 According to a report commissioned by Joseph Stalin and based on eyewitness accounts, Hitler's dog-handler, Feldwebel Fritz Tornow, took Blondi's pups and shot them in the garden of the bunker complex on 30 April 1945, after Hitler and Eva Braun had committed suicide that same day.
 He also killed Eva Braun's two dogs, Gerda Christian's dogs, and his own dachshund.
 Tornow was later captured by the Allies.
 Erna Flegel, who met Hitler and worked at the emergency casualty-station in the Reich Chancellery, stated in 2005 that Blondi's death had affected the people in the bunker more than Eva Braun's suicide.
 After the battle in Berlin ended on 2 May 1945, the remains of Hitler, Braun, and two dogs (thought to be Blondi and her offspring Wulf) were discovered in a shell crater by a unit of SMERSH, the Soviet counter-intelligence agency.
 The dog thought to be Blondi was exhumed and photographed by the Soviets.